Sandi Moynihan is an award-winning multimedia storyteller, communication strategist, fitness photographer and yoga teacher in Washington, D.C.

 Although Sandi has been working as a multimedia storyteller since 2011, she began her formal career at the Washington Post in 2013, where she ran weekend video coverage.
 There, she, along with Brad Horn, Sohail Al-Jamea and Tara Bahrampour, won a 2015 Edward R. Murrow Award in the Feature Reporting - Large Online News Organization category for their 2014 video about Romanian orphans.
 For the same story, Sandi, along with Brad and Sohail, won second place in the documentary category of the White House News Photographers Association 2015 Eyes of History: Multimedia Contest.

-In mid-2014, Sandi decided to venture into the nonprofit world and joined the USO story development team where she continues to work today.
-In 2017, Sandi won platinum and gold AVA Digital Awards, as well as an honorable mention, for her storytelling work at the USO.
-In 2014, Sandi also won platinum and gold MARCOM awards for two of her first USO.org stories.
+In mid-2014, Sandi decided to venture into the nonprofit world and joined the USO story development team where she continues to work today filming branded videos, taking photographs and developing content strategies.
+In 2014, Sandi won platinum and gold MARCOM awards for two of her first USO.org stories and in 2017, she won platinum and gold AVA Digital Awards, as well as an honorable mention, for subsequent USO work.

-Sandi has a deep passion for education and is a proud alumna of both Georgetown University's School of Continuing Studies and The George Washington University School of Media and Public Affairs.
+Sandi has a deep passion for education and is a proud alumna of St. Agnes Academy, The George Washington University School of Media and Public Affairs and Georgetown University's School of Continuing Studies.

 In 2017, Sandi graduated from Georgetown University with her Master of Professional Studies in Public Relations and Corporate Communication.
 As part of her graduate studies, Sandi created strategic communications materials for a number of businesses and non-profits including the Northern Virginia Chamber of Commerce, Special Olympics International and Love & Carrots.
 During her time at Georgetown, Sandi was also named a 2016 Hoya Professional 30, received the 2017 Spirit of PR Golden Bulldog Award and became a certified Cause Consultant after completing a rigorous course in non-profit strategic communication.